sarahyasser/MovieWebapp-repo/README.md

-# Movies-webapp repo using Angular/React/Vue
+# Movies-webapp repo using Angular, React and Vue

+## Powerpoint

+   In this repository, you will find a PowerPoint presentation that provides an in-depth comparison between three popular JavaScript frameworks/libraries: React, Angular, and Vue.

 ## Installation

 **Install Node.js and npm:**